 The LBW Yachtlife boat sets sail early morning on day two, bound for Makarska.
 This beautiful seaside city was one of my favorite stops during Yacht Week.

-Makarska is a horseshoe-shaped bay featuring numerous beaches, markets, and restaurants dotted along the promenade and an awesome cliff jumping spot for the thrill-seekers!
+Makarska is a horseshoe-shaped bay featuring numerous beaches, markets, and restaurants dotted along the promenade and an awesome cliff-jumping spot for thrill-seekers!

 Once the boat reaches Makarska, you’ll have free time to roam around the many beaches, cafes, and bars before meeting up for a group dinner at one of the seaside restaurants.